SaltwaterC/oauth2-cli/README.md

 The reason for rewriting this in Ruby was the difficulty to debug the OAuth2 flow when things don't go as expected.
 Go's OAuth2 library is pretty opaque and trying to figure out why for some services the client_id is not passed when sending the the token request after obtaining the authorisation code has been fruitless - even though sending the request via curl using the produced authorisation code proved successful.

-The purpose for this tool is to obtain access and refresh tokens for applications which run as services (i.e daemons) where doing the OAuth2 flow is a bit difficult.
+The purpose for this tool is to obtain access and refresh tokens for applications which run as services (e.g daemons) where doing the OAuth2 flow is a bit difficult.
+However, the scope is not limited to just this.
+For this use case, the `client_credentials` grant type would be more appropriate, but unfortunately not all API providers support this because they make the rather wrong assumption that all apps are used interactively.
+They only support `authorization_code` grant type or worse, `password` grant type.

 ## Install